 The town provides a state-of-the-art three cart system for collection of residential trash, recyclables and organics (e.g., food and yard waste).
 Recyclables such as bottles, cans, paper and newspaper can be commingled in the same container.
-Visit the Refuse and Recycling Program page for additional information and check out local resources RecycleWorks of San Mateo County and RethinkWaste for a wealth of information about how to reduce, reuse and recycle.
+Visit the Refuse and Recycling Program page for additional information and check out local resources San Mateo County Office of Sustainability and RethinkWaste for a wealth of information about how to reduce, reuse and recycle.

 Battery & Electronics Recycling Programs

 Did you know that California law prohibits landfill disposal of electronics, batteries and cell phones?
 In response to this ban and to facilitate proper recycling, the town has held a number of successful electronic waste recycling drop-off events.
 Furthermore, the town, in partnership with the South Bayside Waste Management Authority (SBWMA) offers its residents curbside collection recycling service for household batteries and phones.
 Here’s how to use this service:

 - Collect your household rechargeable and disposable alkaline batteries (no automotive batteries).

 - Place tape around lithium button batteries with duct or electrical tape for safety reasons.

 - For cell phones, wrap with any type of paper to protect them.

 - Place all items in a clear plastic bag and seal bag.

 - Place the sealed bag on top of your mixed paper recycling bin.